neumino/neumino.github.io/movies.md

-### Father of the Year
+### Dhadak
-*Released on 2018-07-20, vote average 6.3*
+*Released on 2018-07-20, vote average 10*

-Two college grads return to their hometown, where a hypothetical question -- whose dad would win in a fight? -- leads to mass mayhem.
+Madhukar and Parthavi fall head over heels in love with each other, but the fact that they belong to different castes of society, becomes an obstacle in their romance.
+The lovers dare to go against societal norms and battle all odds for the sake of love.

 <iframe id="player"
 	type="text/html"
 	width="819"
 	height="460"
-  src="//www.youtube.com/embed/eYFezrCkbAQ?enablejsapi=1&origin=http://blog.justonepixel.com"
+  src="//www.youtube.com/embed/XRyCqjuERGk?enablejsapi=1&origin=http://blog.justonepixel.com"
   frameborder="0"
   allowfullscreen></iframe>